haraldrevery/haraldrevery_v1.github.io/README.md

 </details>

 <!-- ABOUT THE PROJECT -->
-I took this repository https://github.com/JoaoFranco03/photography-portfolio and created this abombination, 100 % coded btw.
+I took this repository https://github.com/JoaoFranco03/photography-portfolio and created this abombination, 100 % vibe coded with Gemini and Grok (xAI) btw.

 ## 🛠️ Built With <a name="built-with"></a>